- 31 Aug

 I’m sure that everyone has fantasized about spending at least a few nights in a luxury hotel, being waited on hand and foot, ordering gourmet room service and enjoying the most expensive jacuzzis, swimming pools you can ever imagine.
 Well, if you want to make your dream come true, you have to be prepared to seriously empty your bank account, because a room like this costs in the $15,000, and that’s without taxes!
 Here’s a list of the most expensive hotels in the world, hotels where only royalty, stars and magnates have access to (or people who have been saving up for it all their lives).

-Italy travel deals Travel Deal Price Milan, Italy
+Italy travel deals Travel Deal Price Rome, Italy

 4-Star Hotel Aurelius, Rome, Italy